 Yorkshire Pudding is a delicious accompaniment to a pot roast dinner.

-Yorkshire Pudding puffs up while baking and then collapses after it’s been baked so it’s almost like a pancake.
+Yorkshire Pudding puffs up while baking and then collapses after it’s been baked.

 Here’s what I did.

-Add flour and salt and whisk until no lumps remain.
+Add half-and-half and mix again.
 Set aside, and allow mixture to sit out on counter at least an hour.

 Preheat oven to 450 degrees.
-Pour beef drippings into cast iron skillet or granite ware pan.
-(Don’t use glass if you can help it).
-Heat drippings in cast iron skillet or pan about 5-7 minutes.
+Heat cast iron skillet for five minutes.
+Remove from oven.
+Pour beef drippings into skillet and heat skillet about 5-7 minutes.
 The mixture needs to be hot but not smoking.
+Remove from oven.

 Sprinkle with freshly, snipped chives.

-Bake 10-15 minutes until sides and top have puffed up and browned.
+Bake 15-20 minutes until sides and top have puffed up and browned.
+Mine took 20 minutes to bake.

 Serve Yorkshire Pudding with pot roast, roasted potatoes and carrots, and gravy.